 With the added depth that canvas provides canvas prints already have a three dimensional look.
 However, you can play up the three dimensional angles by embellishing your favorite canvas prints with small flourishes that add personal style and flair.
 Ideas for embellishments include:

 Most archival safe glues will adhere to the canvas print surface when carefully applied.
-If you have questions about how to make the most of your canvas prints through embellishments or another idea you’ve had, feel free to contact us!
+If you have questions about how to make the most of your canvas prints through embellishments or want more tips for decorating walls, feel free to contact us!

 This article is written for Canvas Press.
 To find out more about Canvas Press’ products visit www.canvaspress.com.